 Financial

-Posing as a financial institution is another common tactic of malicious attackers.
-Criminals may not know what bank you use.
-However, they do know that if they send out mass emails posing as a well-known bank, the probability that it happens to be your bank is pretty high.
-In some cases, they might know that it’s your bank.
+Posing as a financial institution is another common tactic of bad actors.
+Criminals know that if they send out mass emails posing as a well-known bank, the probability that it happens to be your bank is high.
+In some cases, they may even know that it’s your bank.
 If that’s the case, they may include your name and address in the email.
 Their goal?
 To have you click a link or open an attachment.

-A phishing campaign impersonating Citibank was recently spotted.
-The email claiming to be from Citibank, included a link to what appears to be an legitimate-looking website with ‘update-citi .com’ as the domain address.
+A recent phishing campaign was reported to be impersonating Citibank.
+The email included a link to a legitimate-looking website with ‘update-citi.com’ as the domain address.
 Users who received the email were requested to enter their online banking credentials as well as personal information.

 Government

-Government agencies such as the IRS are commonly impersonated by criminals.
-Each year the IRS warns about phishing emails.
-In 2020, phishing once again made the IRS Dirty Dozen list for tax scams.
-Notably, with the novel coronavirus pandemic, numerous phishing tax scams are circulating using keywords such as, “coronavirus”, “COVID19”, and “stimulus”.
+Government agencies, such as the Internal Revenue Service (IRS), are commonly impersonated by criminals.
+In fact, over the past several years, phishing has made the IRS Dirty Dozen list for tax scams.
+Notably, during the coronavirus pandemic, many phishing tax phishing scams were circulating using keywords such as, “coronavirus,” “COVID-19,” and “stimulus.”

-In 2019, the IRS reported on a scam known as the Tax Account Transcript scam.
-In this scam, criminals send emails pretending to be from “IRS Online. ” The email contains an attachment labeled “Tax Account Transcript” as bait to entice users to open documents containing malware.
+Another IRS phishing email circulating is the Tax Account Transcript scam.
+In this scam, criminals send emails pretending to be from “IRS Online” with an attachment labeled “Tax Account Transcript” as bait to entice users to open documents having malware.
 When the attachment is opened, malware is unleashed.
-In another tax scam, attackers send phishing emails with the instruction to “update your IRS e-file immediately.”
+In other tax scams, attackers send phishing emails with the instruction to “update your IRS e-file immediately.”
 When the intended victim clicks the link, they are taken to a fake website that spoofs the official IRS website.

 Ransomware